jmspring/bedrock-tutorials/walkthroughs/azure-simple/README.md

 For information specific to your operating system, see the [Azure CLI install guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 You can also use [this script](https://github.com/jmspring/bedrock-dev-env/blob/master/scripts/setup_azure_cli.sh) if running on a Unix based machine.

-### Cloning and Setting Up a Flux Manifest Repository
+### Set Up and Clone Flux Manifest Repository

-As mentioned, this document will leverage a pre-existing Flux manifest repository.
-However, there is still a bit of work to do.
-To use the [Flux repository](https://github.com/andrebriggs/sample_app_manifests/tree/master/prod), we must:
+Create an empty git repository.
+We will deploy the Bedrock environment using the empty repo and then add a Kubernetes manifest that defines a simple Web application.
+The change to the repo will automatically update the deployment.

+To use your Flux repository you must:

 1. Create an RSA keypair for the Flux repository
 2. Fork the repository